-7. The right to be informed
+7. The Right to be Informed

 - 7.1.
 Adults and children have the same right to be informed about how the school/academy uses their data.
-The privacy notices supplied to individuals, including children, in regard to the processing of their personal data will be written in clear, plain, age-appropriate language which is concise, transparent, easily accessible and free of charge.
-Privacy Notices for: 1) Parents/carers; 2) Pupils and 3) Trustees and Governors are available on the websites of each of the individuals schools/ academies.
-HSLT also publishes these Privacy Notices on the HSLT website: https://hslt.academy/ - 7.2.
-In relation to data obtained both directly from the data subject and not obtained directly from the data subject, the following information will be supplied within or alongside the privacy notice:

-- The identity and contact details of the controller, the controller's representative, where applicable, and the DPO - The purpose of, and the lawful basis for, processing the data - The legitimate interests of the controller or third party - · Any recipient or categories of recipients of the personal data - Details of transfers to third countries and the safeguards in place - The retention period of criteria used to determine the retention period - The existence of the data subject's rights, including the right to: - Withdraw consent at any time - Lodge a complaint with a supervisory authority - The existence of automated decision making, including profiling, how decisions are made, the significance of the process and the consequences - 7.3.
+The privacy notices supplied to individuals, including children, in regard to the processing of their personal data will be written in clear, plain, age-appropriate language which is concise, transparent, easily accessible and free of charge. - Privacy Notices for Pupils, Parents/Carers, Members, Trustees and Governors are available on each school/academy website.
+They can also be accessed via the Trust website here: https://hslt.academy/our-policies/ - 7.2.
+In relation to data obtained both directly from the data subject and not obtained directly from the data subject, the following information will be supplied within or alongside the privacy notice: - The identity and contact details of the controller, the controller's representative, where applicable, and the DPO - The purpose of, and the lawful basis for, processing the data - The legitimate interests of the controller or third party - Any recipient or categories of recipients of the personal data - Details of transfers to third countries and the safeguards in place - The retention period of criteria used to determine the retention period - The existence of the data subject's rights, including the right to: - Withdraw consent at any time - Lodge a complaint with a supervisory authority - The existence of automated decision making, including profiling, how decisions are made, the significance of the process and the consequences - 7.3.
 Where data is obtained directly from the data subject, information regarding whether the provision of personal data is part of a statutory or contractual requirement, as well as any possible consequences of failing to provide the personal data, will be provided this information will be supplied at the time the data is obtained. - 7.4.
 Where data is not obtained directly from the data subject, information regarding the categories of personal data that the school/academy holds, the source that the personal data originates from and whether it came from publicly accessible sources, will be provided this information will be supplied: - Within one month of having obtained the data. - If disclosure to another recipient is envisaged, at the latest, before the data are disclosed. - If the data are used to communicate with the individual, at the latest, when the first communication takes place.

-8. The right of access
+8. The Right of Access